Generic selectors

 Post Type Selectors

-Impulse.
+Mechanical impulse.
 Force and time

-The mechanical impulse is a vector quantity, which means that it has a direction and a quantity.
-The direction of the mechanical impulse is the same as the direction of the force acting on the object.
+Mechanical impulse is a vector quantity, which means that it has a direction and a quantity.
+The direction of the impulse is the same as the direction of the force acting on the object.
 It has units of Newton-second (N-s) in the International System of Units (SI).
 It can also be expressed in units of kilogram-meter per second (kg-m/s) in the System of Technical Units (SUT).

 Impact force and collision time